Will UnitedHealth Insurance Cover Drug Treatment Programs?

 There are different levels of insurance coverage, and they may cover different things at different rates.
 UnitedHealthcare plans include the following options for coverage:

 - UnitedHealthcare Choice: This is an “open access” plan that requires members to use services that are in network.
 It offers fixed copay amounts, and members can obtain specialty services without a referral.

-- UnitedHealthcare Choice Plus: This plan offers the same benefits as UnitedHealthcare Choice plans; however, members are able to seek treatment services from out-of-network providers for higher out-of-pocket costs.
+- UnitedHealthcare Choice Plus: This plan offers the same benefits as UnitedHealthcare Choice plans; however, members are able to seek addiction treatment services from out-of-network providers for a higher out-of-pocket treatment cost.

 - UnitedHealthcare Options PPO: With this plan, members are able to receive services from whomever they choose while in-network providers are still offered at lower rates than out-of-network providers.